-As required by the Conflict Minerals Rule, for 2014, we conducted a "reasonable country of origin inquiry."
 Our personnel determined which of our products were potentially in-scope for purposes of the Conflict Minerals Rule through product specifications, bills of material, visual inspection, supplier inquiries and other information known to us.
 We also examined the degree of influence that we had over the materials, parts, ingredients and components of the products.
-Our inquiry included approximately 250 suppliers that we determined to potentially be in-scope for 2014 (referred to herein as the "Suppliers").
+Our inquiry included approximately 123 suppliers that we determined to potentially be in-scope for 2015 (referred to herein as the "Suppliers").

-As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2014, the Suppliers identified to us 201 smelters and refiners as having processed the necessary Conflict Minerals contained within our in-scope products.
-Based on our reasonable country of origin inquiry, we concluded that 35 of these smelters and refiners sourced entirely from outside of the DRC and its adjoining countries, including one that sourced entirely from recycled or scrap sources.
+As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2015, the Suppliers identified to us 285 smelters and refiners as having processed the necessary 3TG contained within our in-scope products.
 Our conclusions concerning mineral origin are derived from information made available by the Conflict-Free Sourcing Initiative (the "CFSI") to its members.